Cardi B & Guiliana Rancic Had The Most Hilarious Grammys Interview

 While someone should turn “Butterflies in my stomach and vagina” into a motivational poster-style Etsy print, the genuinely funniest section of the the interview arrived when Rancic began asking Cardi about her hit “Motorsport.”
 Referencing a single line of Cardi’s verse, Rancic indecisively asks, “At one point in it you say, um, something about like the source.
 Like, you need to go to the source.”
 As Rancic attempts to explain the song to its creator, as a way to creatively ask about gossip, Cardi’s face resembles the Math Lady meme to a T (watch the video below to see what I mean).

-At least the confusion led to Cardi’s response to rampant rumours, saying, “If y’all wanna know, ask me, I’ll tell you” — any pregnancy speculation included.
+At least the confusion led to Cardi’s response to rampant rumors, saying, “If y’all wanna know, ask me, I’ll tell you” — any pregnancy speculation included.

 Advertisement